afsarali273/xamarin-uitest-poc-xplatform/README.md

-# SAMPLE X-Platfrom Mobile App Testing Framework for Xamarin UITest C# with Specflow
+# SAMPLE X-Platfrom Mobile App Testing Framework for Xamarin UITest C# with Nunit and Specflow.Nunit

 <span style="color:red;">**NOTE: THis is a personal project and is not an officially Xamarin template/sample.
 USE AT OWN RISK!!!!
 If you do not know what you are doing please don't use this sample.
 It should only be used to give you ideas for a framework specific to your app**</span>